 Here are some top quick tips for providing great online customer service:

-- Be accessible: Have a phone number on your website with real people answering calls
+- Be accessible: Have a phone number on your website with real people answering calls.

-- Be personable: Have an “About Us” section of your website so shoppers can see the human side of your business
+- Be personable: Have an “About Us” section of your website so shoppers can see the human side of your business.

-- Be responsive: Take no longer than one day to answer emails; ideally, answer all customer emails within a few hours
+- Be responsive: Take no longer than one day to answer emails; ideally, answer all customer emails within a few hours.

-- Be social: Use social media platforms like Facebook, Twitter, and Instagram to connect with customers
+- Be social: Use social media platforms like Facebook, Twitter, and Instagram to connect with customers.

-- Be clear: Send confirmation emails after shoppers make a purchase detailing their items, costs and expected delivery date
+- Be clear: Send confirmation emails after shoppers make a purchase detailing their items, costs, and expected delivery date.

 Collect Contact Information for Future Campaigns

 Most online stores have some type of box or form for customers to sign up for a newsletter.
-Change up your email sign-up verbiage so that it’s more exciting than “Sign Up to Receive Emails.”
+Change up your email sign-up verbiage so that it’s more exciting than “Sign up for our newsletter.”
 Try something like “Like what you see?
 Get more great deals year-round.”

-6. Prepare for Next Year
+7. Prepare for Next Year

 Beef Up Your Social Media Presence

-Take High-quality Product Photos
+Take High-Quality Product Photos

 Brick-and-mortar stores have the advantage of letting customers feel and test products in person before making a purchase.
 For online sellers, your product page and photos are all you have to work with.
 Give shoppers a clear idea of your products and ease any concerns by having high-quality photos that highlight products individually and lifestyle shots that show your products in action.

-- Showcase different sizes: If you sell apparel, which has notoriously high return rates, take pictures of models wearing different sizes so shoppers can get a better sense of how the item will fit
+- Showcase different sizes: If you sell apparel, which has notoriously high return rates, take pictures of models wearing different sizes so shoppers can get a better sense of how the item will fit.

 Gather More Reviews

 Your website needs genuine reviews to show customers that what you’re selling is worth their money, whether they are buying something for themselves or a gift for someone else.

 Here are a few tips to get more customer reviews:

-- Use a customer loyalty program like Podium that makes it easy for employees to ask customers to leave reviews
+- Use a customer loyalty program like Podium that makes it easy for employees to ask customers to leave reviews.